If you’re still unsure about where to start, we can help.

 (And Why That’s Not a Bad Thing)

-Let’s be honest—when you’re running digital campaigns, it can be a bit jarring to see the donation figures on your dashboard not quite matching the income in your bank account.
+Let’s be honest—when you’re running digital campaigns, it can be jarring to see donation figures in your dashboard that don’t quite match what lands in your bank account.

-Understandably, this raises questions.
+That raises fair questions.
 Is the platform underreporting?
 Are donations falling through the cracks?
 Is something broken?

-Here’s the good news: in most cases, your actual donation income is higher than what shows in your ads dashboard.
+Here’s the good news: in most cases, your actual donation income is higher than what’s being reported in your ad dashboards.

 Reported Donations vs. Real-Life Bank Transfers

-Let’s break it down.
-When someone clicks on your ad and donates, platforms like Google or Meta try to track that action.
-But there are a few reasons why they might miss it:
+When someone clicks on your ad and donates, platforms like Google or Meta attempt to track that action.
+But tracking isn’t flawless—and here’s why:

-• Donations often happen days after an ad is seen
+- Donations often happen days (or devices) after seeing an ad

 The bottom line?
 Underreporting is normal, and your actual income is often better than it looks on paper.